‘Teen Mom 2’: Jenelle Evans Calls Police On Her Mom After Jace Allegedly Accuses Her Of Hitting Him

 “My son called me crying his eyes out and saying that my mother is actually hitting him.
 He is huffing and puffing and can’t breathe,” she said to the operator.

-One day later, Evans sat down with one of her Teen Mom 2 producers and revealed more details, claiming her son told her that he wants to move out of Barbara’s home and into the home she shares with her husband, David Eason, and her two younger children, three-year-old Kaiser, and one-year-old Ensley.
+One day later, Evans sat down with one of her Teen Mom 2 producers and revealed more details, claiming her son told her that he wants to move out of Barbara’s home and into the home she shares with her husband, David Eason, and her two younger children, 3-year-old Kaiser, and 1-year-old Ensley.
 Evans also said that after telling Jace he should speak to police and give an honest account of what happened with Barbara, the boy said, “Well she didn’t hit me.”

 Barbara also said that she didn’t hit Jace and Jace went on to tell police that he was not abused by his grandmother.